AdobeDocs/target.it-IT/help/c-target/c-visitor-profile/working-with-customer-attributes.md

 Information about using enterprise customer data from a customer relationship management (CRM) databases for content targeting in [!DNL Adobe Target] by using customer attributes in the [!DNL Adobe Enterprise Cloud] core service.

-I dati dei clienti aziendali raccolti attraverso più fonti e memorizzati all'interno di un database CRM possono essere utilizzati in [!DNL Target] per fornire in modo strategico il contenuto più pertinente ai clienti, specificatamente concentrandosi sui clienti fidelizzati.
+I dati dei clienti aziendali raccolti attraverso più fonti e memorizzati all&#39;interno di un database CRM possono essere utilizzati in [!DNL Target] per fornire in modo strategico il contenuto più pertinente ai clienti, specificatamente concentrandosi sui clienti fidelizzati.
 Il servizio di base [!DNL Audiences] (già Profili e pubblico) unisce le funzioni di raccolta e analisi dei dati a quelle di test e ottimizzazione, rendendo immediatamente fruibili i dati e le informazioni.

 ## Customer attributes overview {#section_B4099971FA4B48598294C56EAE86B45A}

 The Audiences core service is part of the [!DNL Adobe Experience Cloud] and provides enterprises a tool to push their customer data to the [!DNL Experience Cloud] platform.
-I dati inseriti nell'[!DNL Experience Cloud] sono disponibili per tutti i flussi di lavoro di [!DNL Experience Cloud]. [!DNL Target] utilizza questi dati per il targeting del cliente di ritorno in base agli attributi. [!DNL Adobe Analytics] utilizza questi attributi che possono essere utili per l'analisi e la segmentazione.
+I dati inseriti nell&#39;[!DNL Experience Cloud] sono disponibili per tutti i flussi di lavoro di [!DNL Experience Cloud]. [!DNL Target] utilizza questi dati per il targeting del cliente di ritorno in base agli attributi. [!DNL Adobe Analytics] utilizza questi attributi che possono essere utili per l&#39;analisi e la segmentazione.

 ![](assets/crs.png)

 Considera le seguenti informazioni mentre lavori con gli attributi del cliente e [!DNL Target]:

 * There are some prerequisite requirements that you must meet before you can use the [!UICONTROL Customer attributes] feature in the [!DNL Audiences] core service.
-For more information, see "Prerequisites for uploading Customer Attributes" in [Customer attributes](https://docs.adobe.com/content/help/en/core-services/interface/customer-attributes/attributes.html) in the *Experience Cloud Product documentation*.
+For more information, see &quot;Prerequisites for uploading Customer Attributes&quot; in [Customer attributes](https://docs.adobe.com/content/help/en/core-services/interface/customer-attributes/attributes.html) in the *Experience Cloud Product documentation*.

    >[!NOTE]
    >
    >[!DNL at.js] (qualsiasi versione) o [!DNL mbox.js] versione 58 o successiva.

 * Adobe does not guarantee that 100% of customer attribute (visitor profile) data from CRM databases will be onboarded to the [!DNL Experience Cloud] and, thus, be available for use for targeting in [!DNL Target].
-Nel nostro attuale layout, c'è la possibilità che una piccola percentuale di dati non sia integrata.
+Nel nostro attuale layout, c&#39;è la possibilità che una piccola percentuale di dati non sia integrata.
 * The lifetime of customer attributes data imported from the [!DNL Experience Cloud] to [!DNL Target] depends on the lifetime of the visitor profile, which is 14 days by default.
 Per ulteriori informazioni, consulta Durata del profilo [visitatore](../../c-target/c-visitor-profile/visitor-profile-lifetime.md#concept_D9F21B416F1F49159F03036BA2DD54FD).
-* If the `vst.*` parameters are the only thing identifying the visitor, the existing "authenticated" profile will not be fetched as long as `authState` is UNAUTHENTICATED (0).
+* If the `vst.*` parameters are the only thing identifying the visitor, the existing &quot;authenticated&quot; profile will not be fetched as long as `authState` is UNAUTHENTICATED (0).
 Il profilo entra in gioco solo se `authState` viene modificato in NON AUTENTICATO (1).

-   For example, if the `vst.myDataSource.id` parameter is used to identify the visitor (where `myDataSource` is the data source alias) and there is no MCID or third-party ID, using the parameter `vst.myDataSource.authState=0` won't fetch the profile that might have been created through a Customer Attributes import.
+   For example, if the `vst.myDataSource.id` parameter is used to identify the visitor (where `myDataSource` is the data source alias) and there is no MCID or third-party ID, using the parameter `vst.myDataSource.authState=0` won&#39;t fetch the profile that might have been created through a Customer Attributes import.
 Se il comportamento desiderato è quello di recuperare il profilo autenticato, il `vst.myDataSource.authState` deve avere il valore 1 (AUTENTICATO).

 * Non puoi inviare i seguenti caratteri in `mbox3rdPartyID`: segno più (+) e barra (/).